wjc0326/Web_Dev_Bootcamp/README.md

 https://voyage-maison-93014.herokuapp.com

-## ✨ EJS-ToDo List:
+## ✨ EJS-ToDoList_v1:
-Use EJS to make the template for normal ToDo List and Work ToDo List.
-In each ToDo List website, the user can add items by entering and clicking "+" button, and choose to check off or delete some items by clicking "-" button.
+Use EJS to make the template for normal ToDoList and Work ToDoList.
+In each ToDoList website, the user can add items by entering and clicking "+" button, and choose to check off or delete some items by clicking "-" button.

 Deploy the local server with Heroku to make the website available from non-local devices.